best-stocks/best-stocks/README.md

 # best-stocks
-**==best-stocks==** is a service for finding undervalued stocks on the Russian and US markets.
+**best-stocks** is a service for finding undervalued stocks on the Russian and US markets.
 The service is completely free and helps find stocks that will grow in the medium term based on fundamentals.
 The sample size is 90 stocks for the US market and a maximum of 230 stocks for the Russian market, but this value is different for each year

 To update and retrieve data from the US market we use api [alphavintage](https://www.alphavantage.co/), for the free api key there is a limit of 5 requests per minute and 500 requests per day, getting the api key takes ~2 min